 - A. Economic Issues (57 responses)

-- I. Less orders/buyers than before
+- I. Fewer orders/buyers than before

 - II.
 Loss in Business

 - III.
 Lack of Investment

 - IV.
 Increasing Cost

 - B. Managerial Issues (43 responses)

 - I. Mismanagement

 - II.
 Lack of Trust among the business partners

 - III.
 Delivery Failure

 - IV.
 The rent contract of the building is finished

 - V. License Cancelled

 - C. Other Issues (19 responses)

 - I. Irregular Wage Payment

 - II.
 Labour Unrest

 - III.
 Prohibitory order from Accord

-Figure 1: Multiple responses of reasons of closure
+Figure 1: Multiple responses about reasons of closure

-Figure 1 indicates that many respondents identified more than one reasons for their factory closure.
+Figure 1 indicates that many respondents identified more than one reason for their factory closure.
 Hence, there were a total of 139 responses from a total of 95 respondents.
-Interestingly most of the respondents mentioned single reasons (about 50 respondents) for closing of their units.
+Interestingly, most of the respondents mentioned single reason (about

+50 respondents) for closing of their units.
 The other 45 respondents gave multiple reasons for closing.

-Also, comparing the reasons from Table 8 under the three broad categories indicates whether economic, managerial or other issues closely related to labour issues were more mentioned as closure reasons by the surveyed factories.
+Also, comparison of the reasons for closure from Table 8 under the three broad categories indicates whether economic, managerial or other issues closely related to labour issues were mentioned as major reasons by the surveyed factories.
 This analysis portrays that obviously economic issues were hampering the production of these closed manufacturing units.
 Also, the managerial issues and other issues specially related to irregular wage payment and labour unrest already existed in some of these factories.
-However, the economic issues are more viable because of the recent stand on marinating the compliance.
+However, the economic issues are dominant because of the recent stand on marinating the compliance.
 On the other hand, mismanagement or managerial issues and labour issues that were also important reasons of closure among these factories, were ignored for a long time because of the short term profit making perspective of the owners.
-These problems have been ignored so long that the addition of the recent inspection and maintain the compliance cost may have added to the ongoing economic issues of these factories and put so much burden on some these factories that they were forced to shut down (19 factories according to Table 7).
+These problems have been ignored so long that the addition of the recent inspection and the requirement to pay the compliance cost may have added to the ongoing economic issues of these factories and put so much burden on some these factories that they were forced to shut down (19 factories according to Table 7).
 However, it is also clear that if these factories dealt with the economic and managerial issues along with maintaining the compliance standard beforehand, these factories would have dealt with this recent compliance and less order issues more effectively.